To Predict the Future, He Follows the Money

 Harnessing economic data, as Milanovic does, to study social and political issues is a relatively new trend in the field.
 But he predicts it will become more common: “Political, social, and moral dilemmas that have to do with inequality, we can now ‘marry’ them with the numbers.
 The numbers are something we did not have nearly to the extent we do now.”
 Those findings could be used to work towards eliminating social problems.

-Milanovic will speak about his book at The Graduate Center on Tuesday, December 10, as part of our series "The Promise and Perils of Democracy."
+Milanovic spoke about his book at The Graduate Center on Dec.
+10 as part of our series "The Promise and Perils of Democracy."

 Submitted on: NOV 5, 2019